-After programming the physical address, the application program for the interface must be imported to the device.
+After programming the physical address, the application programmes for the router and the data logger/clock must be imported into the device.
 A connection to the device can be established via IP or KNX.

-- Ensure that the device and bus voltage are switched on - Parameterise the respective device accordingly in the ETS - Import the software to the device - Start-up is complete - If the device was programmed without an additional KNX/EIB data interface, the tunneling connection must be set up again after the programming process.
+- Ensure that the device and bus voltage are switched on - Parameterise the respective device accordingly in the ETS - Import the software to the device - Wait approximately 10 seconds after the download, during which the device transfers the data - Start-up is complete - If the device was programmed without an additional KNX/EIB data interface, the tunneling connection must be set up again after the programming process.